sakateka/yanet2/tests/functional/README.md

 YANET_TEST_DEBUG=1 go test -v ./...
 ```

-When `YANET_TEST_DEBUG` is set, the framework will use zap's Development configuration with detailed output of all framework operations.
+When `YANET_TEST_DEBUG` is set, the framework will use zap's Development
+configuration with detailed output of all framework operations.

+When `YANET_PRESERVE_ARTIFACTS` is set, the framework will:
+- Keep the VM working directory with all configuration files
+- Preserve QEMU logs and output files
+- Log the location of preserved artifacts

 ### Writing Tests